-Which is the Healthiest Pasta?
+Is There a Healthy Pasta?
 Learn to Choose for Yourself!

-Carbs are NOT “bad”—they’re actually the most useable source of fuel for our bodies!
+We all know pasta is delicious, but is it also possible to find healthy pasta?
+First and foremost, carbs are NOT “bad”—they’re actually the most useable source of fuel for our bodies!
 Some carbohydrate-rich foods, like those made with refined grains, don’t offer us much quality fuel or nutrients.
 But, whole, unrefined grains are an incredible source of fuel, offering us healthy fiber, antioxidants, vitamins, minerals, and a reduced risk of many chronic diseases!

 There are plenty of 100% whole-wheat or whole-grain pastas out there, which can absolutely be a part of your healthy lifestyle.
 Yet, the pasta aisle has SO many boxes to choose from—whole wheat, high fiber, multigrain, spinach—and lots of them make deceiving health claims.